-One of England's greatest spinners is born
+One of the all-time great seamers is born

 A metronome/nemesis is born.
 Describing Glenn McGrath in such terms has become a bit of a cliché, but there's a reason for that: no bowler has probed the corridor of uncertainty so inexorably, and no bowler has had such a remorseless capacity to nail the opponent he desires.
 He had a slowish start to his Test career (he was dropped with an average of 43 after eight Tests), but came of age on the seismic Caribbean tour of 1994-95.
 In all, McGrath dismissed Mike Atherton 19 times - a Test record - and Brian Lara 13 (almost twice as often as anyone else).
-A famously incompetent batsman, he received a massive ovation when he scored fifty against New Zealand in 2004-05.
+A famously incompetent batsman, he received a massive ovation when he scored a fifty against New Zealand in 2004-05.
 He retired on a high in 2007, having helped Australia to a 5-0 whitewash of England in the home Ashes and a World Cup win where he was Man of the Tournament.

 It was cold ones all round for Australia, who made it 15 out of 15 with victory over West Indies in the second one-day final in Melbourne.
 With a 5-0 whitewash of the same opponent in the Tests and ten wins out of ten in the one-day series, this was a perfect summer for Steve Waugh's boys.
 Though West Indies for once put up a decent fight, the result was never in serious doubt after Mark Waugh caned a majestic 173, the highest one-day score by an Australian.

 The eighth World Cup kicked off in Cape Town... with a kick in the teeth for the hosts, South Africa.
-In a wildly fluctuating match, Brian Lara lined up the boot with a thumping century on his return from serious illness, and South Africa fell three runs short when Lance Klusener failed at the last for the second World Cup match in succession.
+In a wildly fluctuating match, Brian Lara lined up the boot with a thumping century on his return from serious illness, and South Africa fell three runs short when Lance Klusener failed for the second World Cup match in succession.

-Kenya may be struggling to achieve Test status, but an irrefutably Test-class player was born in Kenya on this day.
+Kenya may be struggling to achieve Test status, but an irrefutably Test-class player was born in the country on this day.
 Qasim Umar played 26 Tests for Pakistan in the 1980s, mostly as opener or at No. 3.
 He managed two double-hundreds too: 210 against India in Faisalabad in 1984-85, and 206 against Sri Lanka on the same ground a year later.
 Umar was put out to pasture quite early, though, and played his last Test at 29, after accusing his team-mates of discrimination and drug-trafficking.

 Birth of Maurice Read, who was more from the Stewart school than the Athertonian.
 He was a naturally attacking batsman, and the high point of his 17-Test career was a crucial 35 in a Test against Australia at The Oval in 1890, where no one made a fifty.
 It enabled England to scramble to their target of 95 with two wickets to spare.
 Read died in Hampshire in 1929.